SN 2025ogs: A Spectroscopically-Normal Type Ia Supernova at z = 2 as a Benchmark for Redshift Evolution: Analysis Results

 While the low resolution of the NIRSpec prism typically complicates classification at high-$z$ \citep{siebert_discovery_2024, Pierel24, coulter_discovery_2025}, the spectrum of \CosmosSNIa unambiguously matches the features of SN~Ia observed near peak brightness.
 In \autoref{fig:2011fe}, we compare the spectrum of \CosmosSNIa (black curve) to an optical (+3.4 day) spectrum of SN~2011fe that has been redshifted to $z= \snz$ and convolved with the dispersion function of the NIRSpec prism (blue curve).
 We observe distinct absorption features from \ion{Ca}{2} H\&K , \ion{S}{2} $\lambda \lambda$ 6716, 6731, \ion{Si}{2} $\lambda$ 5972, 6355, \ion{O}{1} $\lambda $ 7774, and the \ion{Ca}{2} NIR triplet, which are all characteristic and well-studied in SNe~Ia at this phase.
 Unlike other high-$z$ SNe observed with \textit{JWST} \citep{siebert_discovery_2024, coulter_discovery_2025}, our spectrum does not show any narrow emission lines from the host galaxy due to its fairly large separation.
 Furthermore, the strengths of the absorption features are qualitatively similar to SN~2011fe, indicating that there is likely little contamination from the host galaxy continuum.

 To test the similarity of \CosmosSNIa with the low-$z$ sample of SNe~Ia, we make use of {\tt kaepora} composite spectra.
-Using the same procedures discussed by \citet{Siebert19, siebert_possible_2020} we generate peak-brightness composite spectra for a variety of SN~Ia light curve shapes ($\Delta m_{15}$ ($B$) = 0.91, 1.11, 1.43, and 1.87 mag).
+Using the same procedures discussed by \citet{Siebert19, siebert_possible_2020} we generate peak-brightness composite spectra for a variety of SN~Ia light curve shapes ($\Delta m_{15}$ ($B$) = 0.91, 1.11, 1.43, and 1.87 mag, generated from 103, 193, 139 and 36, total spectra, respectively).
 As done for the spectrum of SN~2011fe, we perform the additional necessary steps of redshifting these composite spectra to $z=\snz$ and convolving them with the NIRSpec prism dispersion function.
 These composite spectra are shown in \autoref{fig:kpora_max} (colored curves) and compared with our spectrum of \CosmosSNIa (black curve).
+These composite spectra serve as a high-level visualization of how the average spectral properties of SN~Ia populations vary with light curve shape, and are useful for qualitative comparison.

 Overall, aside from the fastest declining subset (pink curve), the peak brightness composite spectra are remarkably similar to \CosmosSNIa.
 The $0.91 < \Delta m_{15}$ ($B$) $< 1.43$ composite spectra match the \ion{Ca}{2} H\&K, \ion{S}{2} $\lambda \lambda$ 6716, 6731, \ion{Si}{2} $\lambda$ 5972, 6355, \ion{O}{1} $\lambda $ 7774, and the \ion{Ca}{2} NIR triplet very well yet there are some subtle differences.
 The largest deviation occurs in the rest-frame near-UV where the composite spectra all over-predict the relative flux of \CosmosSNIa. \CosmosSNIa is broadly consistent the composite spectra with mean $\Delta m_{15}$ ($B$) = 1.11 and 1.43.
 These composite spectra show similar colors, and ratio of the peaks blueward and redward of \ion{Ca}{2} H\&K. We note that, at this redshift, the \ion{Ca}{2} H\&K and \ion{Ca}{2} NIR triplet absorption velocities of \CosmosSNIa appear less blueshifted than in each of the composite spectra.
 This is explored further in \autoref{s:vel}.